What Does FICO Stand For? What is a FICO Score?

 The acronym FICO comes from the company’s original name, the Fair Isaac Co.
 These words were shortened to FICO and finally became the company’s official name several years ago.

 To create credit scores, they use information provided by one of the three major credit reporting agencies — Equifax, Experian or TransUnion.
-But FICO itself is not a credit reporting agency.
+However, FICO itself is not a credit reporting agency.

 Though a FICO credit score is the most widely used among lenders, there are other scores lenders can choose from.
 Scores lenders such as the VantageScore, which is becoming more widely used.